Retrieving documents

 Retrieving a specific document

-In Altair, you can test with the "Retrieve document" item from the pre-built collection.
+In Altairarrow-up-right, you can test with the "Retrieve document" item from the pre-built collection.
 Don't forget to complete the query with the ID of an existing document to search.

 # If you copy the query, remember to remove the comments